drhelius/Gearboy/README.md

 - The emulator generates a <code>gearboy.cfg</code> configuration for you where you can customize keyboard and gamepads.
 Key codes are from [SDL](https://wiki.libsdl.org/SDL_Keycode).

 ### Windows
-- You need Visual Studio 2015.
+- You need Visual Studio 2015 or later.
 - Install the [Qt 5 Open Source SDK for Windows](https://www.qt.io/download/).
 - Install the [QtPackage Extension](https://visualstudiogallery.msdn.microsoft.com/c89ff880-8509-47a4-a262-e4fa07168408) and point it to the Qt SDK.
 - Open the Gearboy Visual Studio project and build.
+- You may want to use the <code>.pro</code> project file with Qt Creator instead.

 ### Mac OS X
 - You need Qt Creator, included in the Qt 5 SDK.